-The pre-requisites for enrolling in CNA training program varies in different states and even in different institutions, but some of the basic requirements are:
+The pre-requisites for enrolling in CNA Program program varies in different states and even in different institutions, but some of the basic requirements are:

-As mentioned above, a minimum of 75 hours of training is required to be completed so as to become a CNA professional in VT.
-Training may even go up to 100 hours in some institutions.
+As mentioned above, a minimum of 75 hours of program is required to be completed so as to become a CNA professional in VT.
+Program may even go up to 100 hours in some institutions.
 This includes extra 30 hours of clinical practice under the supervision of experienced registered nurse or licensed practice nurse.

 Just fill your information and find the nearest school in your state.Get Started As A Registered Nurse Today!

-The basic topics covered by different certified nursing assistant training schools in VT are:
+The basic topics covered by different certified nursing assistant program schools in VT are: